QBSD: Quartile-Based Seasonality Decomposition for Cost-Effective RAN KPI Forecasting: Experimental setup

-\texttt{EON1-Cell-F} \cite{eon1} is a synthetic dataset for univariate time series forecasting from the Ericsson Outlier Nexus (EON) compiled to represent the characteristics of Performance Management (PM) cell KPIs.
-This dataset is made publicly available by GAIA through Ericsson Research.
-It contains the data of 6 KPIs from February 2023 to April 2023 with a 15-minute interval between data points.
-The interval is considered the ROP (Result Output Period).
+As we cannot disclose assessments from the real customer network data, we have curated a synthetic dataset, Cell-F for univariate time series forecasting from the Ericsson Outlier Nexus (EON) compiled to closely represent the characteristics of real cell PM KPIs.
+The dataset, EON1-Cell-F \cite{eon1} is made publicly available by Ericsson Global AI Accelerator (GAIA) through Ericsson Research.
+Cell-F contains the data of 6 KPIs from February 2023 to April 2023 with a 15-minute interval between data points.
+The interval is considered the ROP (result output period).
 Thus, there are 96 ROPs in a day.
-A moving training window of one month is employed to predict one month of data (from 01-04-2023 00:00:00 to 30-04-2023 23:45:00).
+A moving training window spanning the previous month is employed to train the forecaster that predicts the next timestamp, without considering any predicted values from previous timestamps.
+This process is followed to prediect each timestamp of one month (from 01-04-2023 00:00:00 to 30-04-2023 23:45:00).